 North Karelia Grants

-The North Karelia Regional Fund awarded 980,000 euros in grants in 2022 for projects focused on North Karelia, to applicants born or currently residing in the region, as well as for scientific or artistic work taking place in or focused on the region.
+The North Karelia Regional Fund will award 990,000 euros in grants in 2023 for projects focused on North Karelia, to applicants born or currently residing in the region, as well as for scientific or artistic work taking place in or focused on the region.

 Applying for a Grant